pzemtsov/pzemtsov.github.io/_posts/2014-04-15-demultiplexing-of-e1.md

     }
 {% endhighlight %}

+The execution time is printed in milliseconds, because such is the resolution of the standard Java timer.
-The method `measure ()` executes the de-multiplexing method `ITERATIONS` times and prints the time in milliseconds.
-We can chose any value for `ITERATIONS`, but preferably it must make execution time long enough to allow enough measurement accuracy but short enough not to get bored.
-I like it when execution times are between 500 ms and 10000 ms (we use milliseconds because such is the resolution of the Java timer), in our case this can be achieved by setting
+I like it when execution time is between 500 ms and 10000 ms. It is long enough to allow sufficient measurement accuracy but short enough not to get bored.
+In our case this can be achieved by setting the `ITERATIONS` parameter to one million.

-`ITERATIONS` to one million.
-But, as is visible from the code, the measurement is done five times (the value of `REPETITIONS`).
+As is visible from the code, we don't just repeat the method execution one million times but also repeat the entire measurement five times (the value of `REPETITIONS`).
 This is done to handle the effect known as [HotSpot](http://en.wikipedia.org/wiki/HotSpot) warm-up.
 When the Java VM starts executing a program, the byte code is interpreted directly.
 This is very, very slow.
-While this happens, the VM collects execution statistics and detects code sections where most processor time is spent (hot spots, which gave name to Java's
+While this happens, the VM collects execution statistics and detects code sections where most processor time is spent (hot spots, which gave name to Java's [JIT compiler](http://en.wikipedia.org/wiki/Just-in-time_compilation)).
-JIT compiler).
 These sections are then compiled into native code and optimised.
 The process of compiling also uses CPU time, so usually the performance of Java programs isn't great at start-up but improves later.
 We are interested in stable results on well warmed-up HotSpot, that's why we run several iterations.

-Now is a good time to give a real reason behind introducing `Demux` interface and wrapping the `demux()` function into a class.
-What I try to achieve this way is to avoid the inlining of this function into the measuring loop.
-We could have placed all the code from `measure ()` straight into `main ()` and called the `demux ()` method directly (let's assume it is static and called `reference_demux ()`, and ignore `check ()` for now):

-{% highlight java %}
-    public static void main (String [] args)
-    {
-        byte[] src = generate ();
-        byte[][] dst = allocate_dst ();

-        for (int loop = 0; loop < REPETITIONS; loop ++) {
-            long t0 = System.currentTimeMillis ();
-            for (int i = 0; i < ITERATIONS; i++) {
-                reference_demux (src, dst);
-            }
-            long t = System.currentTimeMillis () - t0;
-            System.out.println (t);
-        }
-    }
-{% endhighlight %}

-There is a chance that a compiler will detect that `reference_demux` is small and is only called once, and that it will put its code straight in place of its call in `main ()`.
-Usually this is good as it improves the program execution speed.
-However, it is bad for performance measurement, because If we later replace
-`reference_demux ()` with some other method, a compiler may make another decision and not inline it.
-The time measurements then will not be obtained in equal conditions.
-Moreover, really sophisticated compilers may detect that all the iterations do the same thing and do not modify the input - and replace the inner loop with just one call to `reference_demux ()`.
-Some compilers can even detect that the entire call has no visible side effect and remove all the code altogether.

-A virtual call of the de-multiplexing method makes such behaviour much less likely, although it still does not eliminate the possibility completely.
-A compiler can detect that there is only one class that implements the `Demux` interface, or it can inline `measure ()` into `main ()` and then determine the actual type of the parameter of `measure ()`, replace the virtual call with a direct call and then perform inlining.
-If we ever find that this is happening, we must create even more complex structure for calling methods being tested.
-It wasn't necessary in this example.

 First results
 -------------